 Rob Whitley is an Associate Professor in the Department of Psychiatry (McGill University) and a researcher at the Douglas Research Centre.
 He is also a Fonds de recherche du Québec-Santé Senior Research Scholar, and an Honorary Principal Fellow at the University of Melbourne.
 He has published over 150 academic papers in social and cultural psychiatry; and is the author of Men’s Issues and Men’s Mental Health (Springer, 2021).
 Whitley is particularly interested in research that can help promote recovery, reduce stigma and prevent suicide, and he is currently principal investigator on the following five projects:

-(i) a comparative study examining mental distress, health service utilization and stigma among religious immigrants including Jews, Christians and Muslims;
+- A comparative study examining mental distress, health service utilization and stigma among religious immigrants including Jews, Christians and Muslims.

-(ii) a qualitative study investigating the psychosocial experience of people who have received ‘not parent expected’ news from an ancestry DNA test;
+- A qualitative study investigating the mental health experience of people who have received ‘not parent expected’ news from an at-home ancestry DNA test.

 Whitley is committed to knowledge translation and public outreach.
 He is the founding director of RADAR Mental Health, a well-established collective of videographers and filmmakers with lived experience of mental illness.
 RADAR has created short videos and longer documentaries for a variety of different organizations on topics including suicide prevention, stigma reduction and mental health recovery promotion.
 Additionally, Whitley has written over 100 mental health related articles for lay audiences in diverse venues including the Globe & Mail, the National Post, La Presse, CBC Online and the Hill Times, and regularly appears in various media.